pit hardening

 Plant Propagation from Seed

-... trees can be successfully germinated by these procedures.
+... procedures.
 Seeds of peaches should be removed from the hard pit.
 Care must be taken when cracking the pits.
-Any injury to the seed itself can be an ... are easily damaged by too much fertilizer, especially if they are under any moisture stress.
-Hardening Plants Hardening is the process of altering the quality of plant growth to withstand the change in ...
+Any ... fertilizer, especially if they are under any moisture stress.
+Hardening Plants Hardening is the process of altering the quality of plant ... a transition period.
+Hardening is most critical with early crops, when adverse climatic conditions can be expected.
+Hardening can be accomplished ...

 www.ext.vt.edu